zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/rest/README.md

 Http functionality used by the SDK via Unirest for Java.

-Unirest library provides the ability to retrieve IBM's z/OSMF JSON error document.
+Unirest's library provides the ability to retrieve IBM's z/OSMF JSON error document.

 For example, the following http GET request will result in an HTTP 500 error: